coding-competitions/sound-bytes/README.md

 Contestants may submit multiple entries.

+Contestants may modify their own entries after they've been accepted or rejected

-Entries must be submitted as an issue before **Wednesday, September 18, 2019**.
+Entries must be submitted as a pull request on or before **Wednesday, September 25, 2019**.

 ## Judging